michaelaoash/ev-forecast-2020/README.md

   0 to 538 electoral votes for Trump), which is one less the cumulative distribution function for votes for Biden.

-- estimates the probability of Biden's votes exceeding 270, the victory threshold
+- estimates the probability of Biden's electoral votes equaling or exceeding 270, the victory threshold

-- plots the probability of Biden exceeding the given number of electoral votes for each outcome from 0 to 538
+- plots the probability of Biden equaling or exceeding the given number of electoral votes for each outcome from 0 to 538

 - annotates the plot with the 270 probability and several guide lines